zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 data = openai_perform_request(data)
 ```

-Next up, we will split our dataset into training & test sets using an 80/20 split and save them to local files.
+Next, we will divide our dataset into training & test sets using an 80/20 split, and save them to local files.
 The training data is what we will use to perform the fine-tuning, while the test data is what we will use to measure the improvement of performance relative to the baseline.
 Given we have 150 total instances in our dataset, that means our training set will include 120 examples, while our test set will include 30 examples.

 ```python
 import random